-FIDO Certification Program as a whole is the responsibility of FIDO Certification Working Group (CWG) in partnership with the Security Requirements WG (SRWG) for FIDO Authenticator Certification, with necessary oversights and approvals from FIDO Board of Directors, and collaboration with other FIDO Working Groups where needed.
+FIDO Certification Program as a whole is the responsibility of FIDO Certification Working Group (CWG) in partnership with the Security and Privacy Requirements WG (SPWG) for FIDO Authenticator Certification, with necessary oversights and approvals from FIDO Board Certification Committee, and collaboration with other FIDO Working Groups where needed.

-The CWG and SRWG may, at the discretion of its chair and members, create subcommittees and delegate responsibilities for all or some portion of FIDO Certification Program responsibilities to those subcommittees.
+The CWG and SPWG may, at the discretion of its chair and members, create subcommittees and delegate responsibilities for all or some portion of FIDO Certification Program responsibilities to those subcommittees.